eagronin/capstone-prepare/README.md

 **Data Preparation for Cluster Analysis**<br/>
 **Data Preparation for Graph Analytics**

+The data are described in the [previous section](https://eagronin.github.io/capstone-acquire/).

-The analysis is described in the [next section](https://eagronin.github.io/capstone-prepare/).
+The analysis is described in the [next section](https://eagronin.github.io/capstone-analyze/).

 ## Preliminary Data Exploration